Communism in Nepal: Communist Party of Nepal

 Nepali communist parties use the traditional banner with hammer and sickle which represent workers and peasants respectively.

-The communist movement in Nepal traces its history back to Pushpa Lal Shrestha, the father of Nepali communism and the founder and general secretary of the first Nepali communist party, the Communist Party of Nepal.
+The communist movement in Nepal traces its history back to Pushpa Lal Shrestha, often referred to as the father of Nepali communism and the founder and general secretary of the first Nepali communist party, the Communist Party of Nepal.
 Younger brother to Gangalal Shrestha, Pushpa Lal joined the political fight against the autocratic Rana regime at a young age.
 He began his political career as a member of Nepal Praja Parishad, which was dissolved in 1941, following the execution of the great martyrs.
 While continuing to be a part of the Indian independence movement, many Nepali students, leaders and activists in India, began to organise under the common goal of birthing a conscious political movement against the Rana regime, and bringing democracy to Nepal, with the help of the Indian friends, after independence was achieved in India.
 Pushpa Lal went on to become a prominent member of the Nepal Rastriya Congress (NRC), one of the prominent forebears of Nepali Congress Party.
 Disillusioned by the political infighting within the party, and the party's willingness to cooperate with some Ranas, Pushpa Lal left the party he was the office secretary of, and sought to birth an "uncompromising political struggle" against the Rana regime.
 After his meeting with the noted Indian communist leader Nripendra Chakrawarti, he settled upon founding a communist party, deeming the support of the international socialist movement an indispensable asset in the struggle against feudalism.
 On 22 April 1949, he founded the Communist Party of Nepal along with four other colleagues, in Calcutta.
 He translated The Communist Manifesto and other writings of Lenin and Mao, in addition to his own original writings on Nepali struggle for democracy and Nepal's future path.